johan-akerman/Greet/README.md

 # Greet
 Started Greet, a website where you get paid to refer friends to tech jobs in Sweden.
-Built an MVP in React and Tailwind.
+Built an MVP in React.

 <strong>Try Greet:</strong> www.joingreet.com
 <br />